FluffyDump/Aimidge/README.md

 ## Used technologies
 - Project management tool: Jira
 - Communication tool: Discord
+- Programs used to implement the project: Visual Studio, Visual Studio Code
 ## Instructions on how to run the project
 ## Instructions on how to use the project
 ## Authors